top of page

 2 miles E of Monterey Center on the corner of 26th St & 130th Ave

+*Picture.
 Allegan book p.
 24. Photo of school p.
-24. In 1951 there were 14 students enrolled.
-Pic
+24. In 1951, 14 students were enrolled

 Allegan